kintsugi-programmer/KintsugiStack/CP31/README.md

 - Analysis
   - n boxes/array a1 a2 ... an
   - a = {a0, a1, a2 ... an-1}
-  - subarray = segment taken out of array not manipulated ,no change in order
+  - subarray = subsegment = segment taken out of array not manipulated ,no change in order
     - eg: {a0, a1}, {a1,a2,a3}, etc
   - He wants to sort them in non-decreasing order based on their number
   - non-decreasing = increasing